lucaswinningham/pi_driver/README.md

  => "11111110"
 ```

-Read or write single or multiple registers
+Read or write single or multiple registers.

 ```ruby
 my_mcp23017.gpioa.byte.to_s(2)